 Discover the beautiful hiking trails

 Grand Teton is a paradise for hikers.
 There are many options and it is best to ask the rangers in the visitor center which trails are suitable for you.
 You will immediately receive a map with the route.

 During my stay I went on two beautiful hikes in Grand Teton National Park:

 - From the Laurance S. Rockefeller Preserve to Phelps Lake.

 - A loop around Jenny Lake and the Cascade Canyon Trail (these are actually two hikes in one).
 I will post a description of this hike soon.

 There is a good chance that you will see wildlife at all the above places.
 If you haven’t seen enough, I would definitely do the round trip between Moose and Moran, drive on U.S. Highway 191 and Teton Park Road.
 Here are many viewpoints along the way and chances are you will see some wildlife.

-If you want to watch wildlife in Grand Teton National Park, make sure to bring binoculars or camera with a zoom lens.
+If you want to watch wildlife in Grand Teton National Park, make sure to bring binoculars or a camera with a zoom lens.
 Also, follow the rules: keep a minimum distance of 90 meters from bears and 23 meters from bison and elk.
-During my stay I saw a moose, (grizzly) bears, lots of deer, even more bison, pronghorns and marmots.
+During my stay, I saw a moose, (grizzly) bears, lots of deer, even more bison, pronghorns, and marmots.

 Additional tips for Grand Teton National Park